squatchus/spl-quiz/README.md

 ## A Swift Tour

-Questions:
+1. Do you need a main() funtion as an entry point for the programm in Swift?

 <details>
-  <summary>1.
-Do you need a main() funtion as an entry point for the programm in Swift?</summary>
+  <summary>Answer:</summary>

   No, because global scope is used as an entry point itself.
 </details>